mfilipav/auto-diagnosis/README.md

 # Auto Diagnosis
 ## Automatic diagnosis code (ICD-9) assignment from doctor's notes

-This project was developed as part of the Deep Learning (Fall 2018) course together with Orhun Ozbek, Akmaral Yessenalina, Brynja Sigurpalsdottir, and unofficially published as [**Extreme Multi-Label Classification of Disease Codes From Medical Text (2019)**](misc/auto_diagnosis_2018.pdf)
+This project was developed as part of the Deep Learning (Fall 2018) course, lead by Thomas Hofmann, together with Orhun Ozbek, Akmaral Yessenalina, Brynja Sigurpalsdottir, and unofficially published as [**Extreme Multi-Label Classification of Disease Codes From Medical Text (2019)**](misc/auto_diagnose_2019_report.pdf)

 ## Idea
 The purpose of this project is multi-label classification of disease diagnosis codes (ICD9) in patient discharge notes from MIMIC-III dataset.
 We compare and improve on the several state-of-the-art deep learning methods (CNNs, Hierarchical Attention Networks, RNNs).

 ## Models
-Convolutional Attention for Multi-Label classification (CAML) model is described below:
+### Convolutional Attention for Multi-Label classification (CAML) model is described below:

 ![alt text](misc/caml.png "CAML model")